 apiVersion: v1 kind: PersistentVolumeClaim metadata: name: cms-rm3l-org spec: accessModes: - ReadWriteOnce resources: requests: storage: 5Gi storageClassName: openebs-jiva-default

-Once the PVC is bound, the Deployment descriptor for this blog can be written easily so as to mount the Persistent Volume to the /var/lib/ghost/content mount point in the pod containers:
+Once the PVC is bound, the StatefulSet descriptor for this blog can be written easily so as to mount the Persistent Volume to the /var/lib/ghost/content mount point in the pod containers:

 Making Ghost operate as a headless CMS

 Thanks to its RESTful Content API, Ghost can operate as a completely decoupled CMS.
 In order to do so and pave the way to integrating with any external FrontEnd, we need to:

 - Enable the Content API, and retrieve Content API Keys.
 A Content Key can be provided by creating an integration within Ghost Admin.
 Navigate to "Settings > Integrations > Add custom integration".
 Name the integration appropriately and click "Create".
 We need to keep note of the Content API Key, as we will use it in the steps below.

 - Disable the default Ghost FrontEnd by marking the CMS site as private.
 For this, head to "Settings > General > Advanced Settings > Make this site private".